 Child custody is probably the hardest fought and most emotional issue to arise in a divorce.
 Although it is understandable that emotions may run high, it is critical to make sensible, rational decisions that will be in the best interest of you and your children now and into the future.
 The family law attorneys at The Upton Law Firm provide sound, practical advice and assertive, effective advocacy to argue for a child custody determination that meets your needs.
-From our offices in Milford and West Hartford, we serve families throughout Connecticut statewide.
+From our office in West Hartford, we serve families throughout Connecticut statewide.

 Connecticut Child Custody Facts